Andrew Chesebro joined the Harvard Varsity Club as Assistant Director of Marketing and Communications in August of 2016.

-In his role, Chesebro is responsible for coordinating all communications and multimedia efforts for his assigned sports including press releases, in-game statistics, live video streaming, video highlights and social media.
-Chesebro also handles media requests for his coaching staffs and student-athletes, including 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).
+In his role, Chesebro is responsible for coordinating all media relations, communications and multimedia efforts for his assigned sports including press conferences and media availabilities, press releases, in-game statistics, live video streaming, video highlights and social media.
+Chesebro also handles all media requests for his coaching staffs and student-athletes, including men's basketball head coach Tommy Amaker and 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).

 Chesebro is a 2006 alumnus of the National Baseball Hall of Fame's Frank and Peggy Steele Internship Program.

 Chesebro and his wife, Maggie, reside in Arlington, Massachusetts.